 Complainant alleges that a judge from the United States District Court for the District of Columbia has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts.
-Specifically, complainant alleges that the subject judge ignored complainant's pleadings and improperly ruled against complainant.
-Complainant's allegations, however, do not provide any grounds for action against the subject judge.
+Specifically, complainant alleges that the subject judge is denying complainant the right to accept or reject the presentence investigation report filed in complainant's case.
+Complainant's allegation, however, does not provide any grounds for action against the subject judge.

-Complainant's allegation that the subject judge failed to consider evidence and wrongly decided complainant's underlying case appears to really be a challenge to the merits of the subject judge's decision.
+Complainant's allegation that the subject judge is somehow causing complainant to waive the right to challenge the presentence investigation report filed in complainant's underlying case appears to be a direct challenge to the merits of the subject judge's decision.
+Complainant's counsel filed a motion to continue the sentencing hearing based on complainant's desire to more fully review the record and the motion was granted.
+The subject judge subsequently held a status conference in complainant's case and set a new date for complainant to file a sentencing memorandum, if complainant wished to file one.
 The appropriate avenue to obtain relief from this alleged erroneous ruling, however, is not a judicial misconduct proceeding.
 See 28 U.S.C. § 352(b)(1)(A)(ii) (providing for dismissal of a complaint that is "directly related to the merits of a decision or procedural ruling"); JUD.
 CONF.
-U.S., RULES FOR JUDICIAL-CONDUCT AND JUDICIAL-DISABILITY PROCEEDINGS 11(c)(1)(B) ("A complaint must be dismissed in whole or in part to the extent that the chief judge concludes that the complaint . . . is directly related to the merits of a decision or procedural ruling.").
-Complainant did challenge the dismissal of the case before the Court of Appeals, which granted a motion for summary affirmance in the opposing party's favor.
+U.S., Rules for Judicial-Conduct and Judicial-Disability Proceedings 11(c)(1)(B) ("A complaint must be dismissed in whole or in part to the extent that the chief judge concludes that the complaint . . . is directly related to the merits of a decision or procedural ruling.").
+Any challenges to complainant's sentence or the process which led up to complainant's sentence can be raised before the Court of Appeals.